lukeocodes/auth0-blog/_posts/2018-04-16-react-router-material-in-the-wild.markdown

 Edit `src/components/Header.js` and follow the changes below.

-Firstly, we'll change our `Header` component from a stateless [Functional Component to a Class Component](https://reactjs.org/docs/components-and-props.html).
+We'll change our `Header` component from a stateless [Functional Component to a Class Component](https://reactjs.org/docs/components-and-props.html).
 This is because our component now needs a state and some functions of it's own.

 ```diff
 - import React from 'react';